Who Needs A Realtor? iBuyers Pay Instant Cash For Your House

 And he says that means iBuyers can offer you just a little less than what the house is worth and still be confident they can sell it for a little profit.

-But, it's a different story in areas where houses are not similar.
+But it's a different story in areas where houses are not similar.
 Many older cities have some houses that are newer, some older, some renovated, some not, different styles, all mixed up in close proximity.
-Prices can be all over the place and so in those areas, Wheaton says, "the iBuyers have to be really, really careful."
+Prices can be all over the place, and so in those areas, Wheaton says, "the iBuyers have to be really, really careful."

 He says being careful means they'd likely offer you a very lowball price because they aren't really sure what your house is worth and they don't want to lose money.